The Rolling Stones and 60 Years of Customer Satisfaction

 Precious few organizations in any field of endeavor have succeeded like The Rolling Stones.
-Sometimes termed “The World’s Greatest Rock ‘n’ Roll Band,” at least ever since The Beatles broke up in 1970, they’re celebrating their 50th anniversary this week.
+Sometimes termed “The World’s Greatest Rock ‘n’ Roll Band,” at least ever since The Beatles broke up in 1970, they have celebrated over 60 years of rock history.

 How does a band stay on top -- or even together -- for so long?
-The only comparable rock act for longevity is The Beach Boys, also in a 50th anniversary year, but who were a band in name only for large chunks of those 50 years.
+The only comparable rock act for longevity is The Beach Boys, but who were a band in name only for large chunks of the last 60 years.

 The answer: By giving customers what Mick Jagger lamented not being able to get himself -- satisfaction.

 In truth, the Stones are a case study in good, solid CRM best practices, and have the customer loyalty to show for it.
 Consider their model.

 - Maintain The Integrity Of Your Brand Identity.
 The Stones rank in the customer loyalty stratosphere with Levi’s, Apple, Harley-Davidson, Coca-Cola and Google because their customers have faith in their brand identity, and can buy Stones albums and tickets secure in the knowledge that they’ll get what they’re expecting.The Stones have maintained their core sound over 60 years.
 Not to say all the music the Stones have made sounds the same, it all has the same sound.
 They have excelled in maintaining their brand identity of a driving hard blues rhythm guitar-based sound coupled with Jagger’s distinctive vocals, whether they’re doing country, R&B, dance or other styles: It’s always going to sound like the Stones with little deviation.